emlaflamme/Gravity/about.md

 layout: page
 title: About
 permalink: /about /
-tagline: Hi!
-It's nice to meet you!
+tagline: Hi It's nice to meet you!
 ---

 <h2></h2>